tgskiv/skydiving-mod-fabric/README.md

 - **Realistic flight physics**: Headwind slows you, tailwind boosts, crosswind drifts.
 - **Disables wind when player is in water**.

+## 🧪 Upcoming Features

+Your help would be appreciated! 💖

+- **Altitude-Based Wind Influence**

+  Wind strength will vary depending on your altitude above the terrain — lower altitudes will have less wind effect.

+- **Biome-Aware Wind**

+  Different biomes will influence wind direction and intensity (e.g., deserts may have stronger gusts, forests more turbulence).

+- **Weather-Driven Dynamics**

+  Rain, storms, and other weather conditions will dynamically alter wind behavior.

+- **Thermal Columns & Downwash**

+  Air currents will push the player up or down based on vertical airflows, simulating thermals and sink zones.

+- **Wind Sock Blocks 🏳**

+  Craftable visual indicators to show current wind direction and speed in-world.

 ## 🛠 Setup

 This mod requires: